 After the talk, half of the next taxa team shift focused on owls as well, the other half, bats.
 There lives within the WPA a pair of resident Barred Owls.
 They’ve been seen here consistently for the past several years and they’ve reared several successful broods.
 It’s nesting season right now, and we know where they’re nesting.
 Despite all this, however, the owl team got skunked.
 Not even a “who cooks for you”.
 The bat team, on the other hand, led by members from Bats Northwest, fared much better.
 With their sonar equipment, they recorded hundreds if not thousands of these misunderstood echo-locators, mostly Silver-haired Bats.
 I learned that there are 15 bat species in Washington State, 13 of whom live west of the Cascades.
 We fear bats for their blood-sucking reputation, yet only 3 species worldwide actually suck blood, and two of those target birds.
 Ironically, without bats, we’d lose countless more blood to mosquitoes.
 Bats eat 40% of their body weight in insects per night, and as an added bonus they help pollinate night blooming flowers (such as agave for making tequila).

 Saturday started with some early morning bird teams (one by land and one by kayaks provided by Agua Verde Paddle Club), a plant team and a mammal tracking team.
 The kayakers were happy to see a Spotted Sandpiper as well as a Pied Billed Grebe nest floating on some lily pads.
 The land-lubbers were happy to see the owls.
 The tracker, Linda Bittle from the Wilderness Awareness School, was just happy to be out of the office.
-The day continued with more of the same plus a couple spider team outings and one lonely mushroom team.
+The day continued with more of the same plus a couple spider team outings with Rod Crawford and one lonely mushroom team.
 Sunny springs can be tough on mushrooms and there were several great events competing for mushroom folk attention – a lecture from local legend Paul Stamets Friday night, and Mushroom Mania at the Burke.
 We look forward to another fungus-blitz this fall to give this taxa its deserved attention.
 And we look forward to continuing our bioblitz tradition for many years to come.
 We hope to see you at the next one, and in the meantime, we’ll be doing what we can from a management perspective to sustain and increase the biodiversity in this gem of the Emerald City.